fieldtrip/website/development/project/continuous.md

 - study out how they work

-- addapt the artifact functions so they can handle the described output of redefinetrial
+- adapt the artifact functions so they can handle the described output of redefinetrial